Feb 10, 2017

-That being said, one who has been diagnosed with arthritis must be even more careful about the foods they choose to consume.
+That being said, those diagnosed with arthritis must be even more careful about the foods they choose to consume.
 For example, particular foods might cause increased inflammation or unnecessary pain.
 It’s important to know which fuel is best for your body, and we are here to fill you in on all things healthy!

-What NOT to Eat
+What NOT to eat.

 Try to stay away from any sugars that are not real, including Splenda, sweet-n-low, and all processed sweets.
 Alcohol in your diet is okay.
-However, the excessive use of alcohol causes weakness to the liver, which in turn disrupts your body and eventually cause inflammation as a result.
+However, the excessive use of alcohol causes weakness to the liver, which disrupts your body and eventually causes inflammation.
 That being said, if you choose to drink, then ensure that you are drinking in moderation.

 If it’s not real or you can’t pronounce the ingredients, then steer clear!
 Anything fake, such as trans fats, aspartame, MSG, saturated fats, etc. are severely aggravates your system and is not wise to consume.
 It’s time to go all natural!

 After reading through all those restrictions, you might find yourself wondering, “What can I eat?!”
 Don’t worry!
-There are still plenty of healthy options for your diet that are still delicious.
-Certain foods have been known to fight back against inflammation, boost your immune system, and even strengthening your bones.
+There are still plenty of healthy options for your diet that are always delicious.
+Certain foods have a reputation for fighting against inflammation, boosting your immune system, and even strengthening your bones.

-Nothing Fishy About it!
+Nothing fishy about it!

 Pack your meals with the inflammation-fighting omega-3 fatty acids found in certain types of fish.
-There’s plenty of fish in the sea, but we suggest you catch omega-3 rich fish, including salmon, mackerel, herring, and tuna.
-Try to consume at least 3 to 4 ounces of fish twice a week.
+There’s plenty of fish in the sea, but we suggest you catch omega-3 fatty fish, including:

 If you’re living with arthritis, opt for oil (preferably extra virgin olive oil) for your cooking and taste bud benefits.
 Oil is flooded with heart-healthy fats, which are known to reduce inflammation.

 We realize that you probably wanted to stop reading when you saw that you had to cut out breads and sugars from your diet, but there’s hope!
 Our beloved dairy is still able to hold its place in your nutrition plan.
-In fact, calcium and Vitamin-D are proven to strength bones and boost immune systems.
+In fact, calcium and Vitamin-D are proven to strengthen bones and boost immune systems.

-In order to live well, you have to start by eating right!
+To live well, you have to start by eating right!
 Committing to a healthy diet can have immeasurable benefits on your life.
 Not only will you look and feel great, but you will also be fighting back against those arthritis symptoms!